 Born March 28, 1989, Kelsey Rowlings has always lived a very active lifestyle.
 Throughout her earlier years she competed in multiple sports including swimming, track and field, and horseback riding.
 Entering high school, Kelsey began experiencing symptoms of extreme fatigue and swollen salivary glands.
 Without any explanation to her symptoms, Kelsey focused her energy on music and competitive horseback riding.

 Sjogren’s syndrome is an incurable, autoimmune disease where one’s immune system attacks its own healthy cells by mistake.
 While the diagnosis did answer a lot of questions, it also brought a lot of complications into Kelsey’s life and required several lifestyle changes.
-Kelsey was forced to cut back on her course load at UF and eventually switched her major to English.
+Kelsey was forced to cut back on her course load at UF and eventually switched her major to English, in which she earned a Bachelors degree.
 Although she was forced to make changes, Kelsey continued to push herself as hard as she could, and learning to drift became not just an escape; but her passion.

 About the Crew

 A relic from the past, Kelsey’s father enjoyed drag racing until introduced to the elegance of drifting.
 Now, he is a proud supporter of Kelsey’s drifting career and enjoys improving the car!

 We also have some valued guest members of our crew whose contributions are greatly appreciated.

 Sjögren’s is a chronic autoimmune disorder in which people’s white blood cells attack their moisture-producing glands.
 Today, as many as four million Americans are living with this disease.
 Learn More here.

 Learn more about Formula Drift